These are the top NFL head coach candidates to know this year

 McCarthy is a respected head coach with a track record of success, but was the Packers’ rise to perennial contendership because McCarthy brought out the best in Rodgers, or the other way around?
 A team with a developing quarterback could be willing to place a large wager on the former — that is, if McCarthy wants to coach in 2019 or take the year off.

-Reported interest: Arizona Cardinals
+Reported interest: Arizona Cardinals, Cleveland Browns

 Josh McDaniels, offensive coordinator, New England Patriots